mikepfrank/GLaDOS/README.md

 The Telegram bot is separate from GLaDOS proper (other than in the sense of piggybacking on part of its codebase) and does not require the main GLaDOS server application to be running.

-## Usage

-This script describes various tests that can be run.

 ### API Wrapper Test